Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

 almost surely under the null hypothesis, where $ U_{n,m}(\mathbf{\hat X, \hat Y})$ is the $U$-statistic defined using the estimates $\mathbf{\hat X}$ and $\mathbf{\hat Y}$ from the adjacency spectral embeddings of $\aone$ and $\atwo$.
 Moreover, for the sequence of orthogonal matrices $\mathbf{W}_n$ we have

 where recall for RDPGs $F_X \simeq F_Y$ means that $F_X$ and $F_Y$ are the equivalent up to orthogonal transformation.

-While at first glance the test statistic proposed in \citet{tang_nonparametric_2017} is similar to our test statistic, analyzing the test statistic in a general low-rank setting involves substantial theoretical and methodological consideration with respect to indefinite orthogonal transformations, optimal transport, and sparsity.
-In addition, the assumption that $\E(XX\t)$ and $\E(YY\t)$ have repeated eigenvalues precludes testing in the case of the $K$-block balanced homogeneous stochastic blockmodel from Section \ref{sec:motivating} even if the $\mathbf{B}$ matrix is positive definite.
-Our results include the random dot product graph as a special case, though the analysis and our proposed methodology are not simply trivial extensions of the results in \citet{tang_nonparametric_2017}.
+While at first glance the test statistic proposed in \citet{tang_nonparametric_2017} is similar to our test statistic, analyzing the test statistic in a general low-rank setting involves substantial theoretical and methodological considerations with respect to indefinite orthogonal transformations, optimal transport, and sparsity.
+Consider for illustration the $K$-block balanced homogeneous stochastic blockmodel, where each vertex $i$ is assigned to community $k$ with probability $\frac{1}{K}$, and $\mathbf{A}_{ij}$ is drawn Bernoulli$(a)$ if vertices $i$ and $j$ are the same community and Bernoulli$(b)$ if vertices $i$ and $j$ are in different communities.
+Letting $\sigma(\mathbf{M})$ denote the spectrum of a symmetric matrix $\mathbf{M}$, observe that it holds that

+and hence the assumption that $\E(XX\t)$ has distinct eigenvalues is equivalent to the assumption that $\E \aone | \mathbf{X}$ has gaps between nonzero eigenvalues growing at order $n\alpha_n$.
+However, immediate inspection shows that this condition is violated (with high probability) in the $K$-block balanced homogenous stochastic blockmodel if $K \geq 3$.
+Moreover, if $b > a$, it is straightforward to check that the $K$-block balanced homogeneous blockmodel translates into a GRDPG model with $p = 1$ and $q = K-1$, which renders the results of \citet{tang_nonparametric_2017} invalid (who require $q = 0$).
+Moreover, our results shed light on an interesting phenomenon with respect to sparsity: for dense networks with average expected degree growing faster than $\sqrt{n}\log(n)$, one attains the scaling $(m+n)$ to zero under the null hypothesis without any additional modification, something that cannot be ascertained from the results of \citet{tang_nonparametric_2017}, which only hold under dense networks with average expected degree of order $n$.

+Beyond \citet{tang_nonparametric_2017}, there have been several tests proposed assuming that the graphs have the same set of vertices, such as \citet{tang_semiparametric_2017,ghoshdastidar_two-sample_2017,li_two-sample_2018,levin_central_2019} and \citet{draves_bias-variance_2020}.
+In \citet{tang_semiparametric_2017,levin_bootstrapping_2025} and \citet{draves_bias-variance_2020}, the authors work under the random dot product graph model, though they require that the expected degree grows as $\Theta(n)$ (that is, the sparsity parameter is constant).
+In \citet{li_two-sample_2018}, working under the stochastic blockmodel, the authors are able to derive more explicit limiting results for their test statistic, under the condition that the expected degree grows as $\Theta(\sqrt{n})$.
+In \citet{ghoshdastidar_two-sample_2020}, the authors allow for arbitrary distributions on two graphs, but again require that the graphs be on the same set of nodes.
+In contrast to all of these works, we do not assume that the two graphs are on the same set of vertices.

+Our test statistic is based on a two-sample $U$-statistic using the rows of $\xhat$ and $\yhat$.
+In \citet{levin_bootstrapping_2025}, the authors consider bootstrapping nondegenerate $U$-statistics for random dot product graphs by estimating the latent positions.
+In addition, there have been a number of works on $U$-statistics for graphs in the more general graphon model \citep{lunde_subsampling_2023,zhang_edgeworth_2022,lin_higher-order_2020,lin_theoretical_2020}, but these involve bootstrapping moments of the underlying graphon, which can be computationally infeasible in practice.
+In this paper, we study a \emph{degenerate} two-sample test statistic, which is not considered in any of these works.